vglaucus/karatsuba/README.md

 # karatsuba
-Applying karatsuba method on python for a conference
+Applying karatsuba method on python jupyter notebook for a conference